LeapLabTHU/LAUDNet/README.md

 3. Replace corresponding files in your mmcv environment with files in [`mmcv_replace_file`](mmdetection-2.21.0/mmcv_replace_file).

 See a sample [training script](mmdetection-2.21.0/tools/scripts_LAUDNet.sh) for training details.

+#### DDQ-DETR and Mask2Former

+Prerequisites:

+1. Prepare an ImageNet pretrained LAUDNet model.
+2. Setup a MMDetection-3.3.0 environment.

+See a sample [training script](mmdetection-3.3.0/tools/scripts_LAUDNet.sh) for training details.

 ### Latency predictor